- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Iowa

-Iowa’s landlord tenant law gives tenants the right to sublet their rental if their lease does not prohibit subletting.
+Iowa’s Landlord-Tenant Law gives tenants the right to sublet their rental if their lease doesn’t prohibit subletting.

 Kansas

-According to Kansas Statute 58-2511, it is illegal for tenants to sublet a part or all of their rental without written consent from their landlord.
-The law doesn’t say how long landlords have to respond to sublet requests and on what grounds they can deny a request.
+According to Kansas Statute 58-2511, it’s illegal for tenants to sublet a part or all of their rental without written consent from their landlord.
+The law doesn’t say how long landlords have to respond to sublet requests or on what grounds they can deny a request.
 In situations like this, we recommend using the same requirements your landlord used when you applied for the lease.
-It’s not a guarantee, but it gives you a better chance of getting approval if your sublessee is someone your landlord would give their own lease.
+It’s not a guarantee, but it gives you a better chance of getting approval if your sublessee is someone to whom your landlord would give their lease.

 Louisiana

-Louisiana Civil Code 2713 states that it is legal to sublet in Louisiana as long as your lease does not forbid it.
+Louisiana Civil Code 2713 states that subletting is legal in Louisiana as long as the lease doesn’t forbid it.

-If you decide to sublet in Louisiana, keep Louisiana Revised Statute 9:3251 in mind which states that lessors (tenants) must transfer their original security deposit to their sublessee.
-Once the sublessee ends their sublease, they’re responsible for returning the security deposit back to the original tenant.
+If you decide to sublet in Louisiana, keep Louisiana Revised Statute 9:3251 in mind.
+This statute states that lessors (tenants) must transfer their original security deposit to their sublessee.
+Once the sublessee ends the sublease, they’re responsible for returning the security deposit to the original tenant.

 Maine